coder/community-templates/.sample/README.md

 ## Architecture

+> **Note**
+> This template is designed to be a starting point!
+Edit the Terraform to extend the template to support your use case.

 <!-- Which resources are provisioned as a part of this template? -->

 <!-- Which resources (and workspace directories) are persisted?
 Which are ephemeral? -->